AlaskaAirlines/WC-Generator/docs/focus-visible.md

 ## Focus visible browser support

-With [increased browser support](https://caniuse.com/?search=focus-visible) the `:focus-visible` rarely requires polyfill support.
+With [increased browser support](https://caniuse.com/?search=focus-visible) the `:focus-visible` selector rarely requires polyfill support.
 Use of this selector is consistent with any CSS pseudo-class.

 ```css
 :focus-visible {